vash909/PyttiAPRS/README.md

 - **Messages Panel** (left) – lists received and sent packets with time, source, destination (if any), path and payload.
 Your configured callsign is highlighted wherever it appears.
 - **Heard Panel** (right) – lists unique stations heard.

-A command bar under the header lists the available **single‑character commands**.
+A command bar under the header lists the available **single‑character commands** and is displayed in reverse video for clarity.

   The header also shows whether message acknowledgements are enabled (`ACK ON`/`ACK OFF`).
-When a packet is digipeated, the last digipeater in its path is marked with an asterisk (`*`) – for example, a packet repeated by the ISS via `RS0ISS` will display the path as `RS0ISS*`.
-This provides quick feedback on which digipeater repeated your transmission.
+When a packet is digipeated, the digipeater that has actually retransmitted your frame is marked with an asterisk (`*`) – for example, a packet repeated by the ISS via `RS0ISS` will display the path as `RS0ISS*`.
+This marker is derived from the **H bit** in the AX.25 SSID and therefore only appears when a repeater has really repeated your packet.

+  You can **click** on a callsign in the Heard panel using the mouse.
+The clicked callsign becomes highlighted and is used as the default destination for subsequent messages.
+If you press one of the quick‑reply keys (see below), the message is sent immediately to the selected station without prompting for a destination.
+Clicking anywhere else in the Heard panel clears the selection.

   During message or raw packet entry, you can press **Escape** to cancel the current entry and return to the main interface without sending.